helenahartmann/placebo-imaging-consortium.github.io/README.md

 # Placebo Imaging Consortium

-## *An international consortium to foster the understanding of the placebo-effect with neuroimaing.*
+## *An international consortium to foster the understanding of the placebo effect with neuroimaging.*
 #### *Since 2015*

 ### Consortium Leaders